-Figure 2-1: Hydrologic Regions Defined by Dillow (1996) and Used by Moglen C and others (2006) and Thomas and Moglen (2015) 2-2 Figure 2-2: Fixed Region Regression Equation Flow Chart Figure 3-1: 99% Confidence Error Envelope for Difference between C Manually and Automatically Defined Areas 3-3 Figure 3-2: Relationship between I a and S Figure 3-3: Hydrograph Response to Changing RCN Figure 3-4: Graphical definitions of lag time and time of concentration Figure 3-5: Bankfull Characteristics for Selected USGS Sites in the Maryland C Piedmont .3-17 Figure 3-6: Time-Area Curves Using Surveyed and Regression Equation Defined .3-18 Figure 3-7: Time-Area Curves Using Surveyed In-Bank Cross Sections and C Indicated Manning Roughness Coefficients .3-18 Figure 3-8: Discharge-Area Curves for Surveyed and Contour Defined Synthetic Cross Sections .3-20 Figure 3-9: 6, 12, and 24 Hour Storm Distributions, Howard County MD .3-23 Figure 3-10: Areal Reduction curves based on TP-40 .3-26 Figure 4-1: Over-prediction behavior of WinTR-20 for all return periods 4-1 Figure 4-2: Time of concentration versus drainage area in Maryland.
-4-9 Figure 4-3: Flow chart for changing existing land use to Ultimate Development .4-15 Figure 5-1: Location of 50 gaging stations used in the analysis where there are 10 or more years of daily flows and the drainage area is less than 10 square miles 5-3 Figure 5-2: Comparison of the 2-year 120-day discharges based on the logarithmic transformed (logs) and the untransformed analysis (cfs values) 5-5 Figure 5-3: Relation between the gaging station 2-year 120-day discharge and drainage area for all 50 stations 5-9 Figure 5-4: Comparison of the 2-year 120-day discharge from Equation 3 to the gaging station estimates .5-10 Figure 5-5.
-Comparison of the 2-year 120-day discharge from Equation 3 to the gaging station estimates without the three gaging station estimates of 0.1 cfs Figure 5-6: Schematic of determining the streamflow recession index .5-13 Figure 5-7: The March-June mean flow with 90- and 10-percent annual chance of • exceedance plotted versus drainage area .5-20 Figure 5-8: The September-November mean flow with 90- and 10-percent annual chance of exceedance plotted versus drainage area Figure 6-1: An example storm surge hydrograph for Baltimore, MD for 6-1 Figure 6-2.
-An example riverine hydrograph for the Choptank River near Greensboro, MD (station 01491000) for September 14-22, 1999 6-2
+Figure 2-1: Hydrologic Regions Defined by Dillow (1996) and Used by Moglen and others (2006) Figure 2-2: Hydrologic Regions Used by Thomas and Moglen (2016), Thomas and Sanchez-Claros (2019a) and Thomas and Sanchez-Claros (2019b) .
+2-4 Figure 2-3: Fixed Region Regression Equation Flow Chart .
+2-8 Figure 3-1: 99% Confidence Error Envelope for Difference Between Manually and Automatically Defined Areas .
+3-3 Figure 3-2: Relationship Between Ia and S 3-5 Figure 3-3: Hydrograph Response to Changing RCN 3-6 Figure 3-4: Graphical definitions of lag time and time of concentration 3-9 Figure 3-5: Bankfull Characteristics for Selected USGS Sites in the Maryland Piedmont 3-16 Figure 3-6: Time-Area Curves Using Surveyed and Regression Equation Defined In-Bank Cross Sections (n= 0.04) 3-17 Figure 3-7: Time-Area Curves Using Surveyed In-Bank Cross Sections and Indicated Manning Roughness Coefficients 3-18 Figure 3-8: Discharge-Area Curves for Surveyed and Contour Defined Synthetic Cross Sections 3-20 Figure 3-9: 6-, 12-, and 24-Hour Storm Distributions Howard County MD 3-23 Figure 3-10: Areal Reduction curves based on TP-40 3-26 Figure 4-1: Over-prediction behavior of WinTR-20 for all return periods 4-1 Figure 4-2: Time of concentration versus drainage area in Maryland 4-9 Figure 4-3: Flow chart for changing existing land use to Ultimate Development 1- 1 6 Figure 5-1: Location of 50 gaging stations used in the analysis where there are 10 or more years of daily flows and the drainage area is less than 10 square miles Figure 5-2: Comparison of the 2-year 120-day discharges based on the logarithmic transformed (logs) and the untransformed analysis (cfs values) .
+5-5 Figure 5-3: Relation between the gaging station 2-year 120-day discharge and drainage area for all 50 stations .
+5-9 Figure 5-4: Comparison of the 2-year 120-day discharge from Equation 5.3 to the gaging station estimates 5-10 Figure 5-5.
+Comparison of the 2-year 120-day discharge from Equation 5.3 to the gaging station estimates without the three gaging station estimates of 0.1 cfs Figure 5-6.
+Schematic of determining the streamflow recession index 5-13